 Barcelona, a data-driven city

-Barcelona City Council and ESADE organised an event held on 25 November entitled “Data Driven Cities”, to discuss Barcelona's future as a data-driven city.
+Barcelona City Council and ESADE have organized an event entitled “Data Driven Cities”, to discuss Barcelona's future as a data-driven city.

 This strategy is part of the “Barcelona, Digital City” plan launched by Barcelona's Commissioner for Technology and Innovation.
 The aim behind the plan is to develop an open and accessible public city-data infrastructure which allows enterprises to network, where privacy and self-determination of data are protected and academia, industry and citizenship involved, making Barcelona inclusive, ethical and technically sustainable.